Lester Cuneo

 Lester H. Cuneo (October 25, 1888 – November 1, 1925) was an American stage and silent film actor.
 He began acting in theatre while still in his teens.
 His name remains associated with the history of Western film.

 Early years

 Born in Chicago, Illinois, Cuneo attended Culver Military Academy, and he was a law student at Northwestern University when he turned to acting.

 Career

-Cuneo's stage career included work with stock theater companies in Brooklyn, Chicago, and Winnepeg.
+Cuneo's stage career included work with stock theater companies in Brooklyn, Chicago, and Winnipeg.

 Cuneo began a film career in 1912 with the Chicago-based Selig Polyscope Company then joined Essanay Studios in 1914.
 Working in early Hollywood, his popularity increased after he switched from comedic roles to the increasingly popular western film genre.
 However, his career was interrupted when he served with the United States Army during World War I. He served in France from 1917 to 1919 with the 33rd Division from Illinois.

 At war's end, Lester Cuneo returned to film, and in the early 1920s, he started his own production company, making primarily western films.
 Lester Cuneo Productions.